What is TORA?

 What is assumed (or flex for Airbus) temperature?

-- Assumed temperature results in reduced thrust for takeoff which increases engine’s life and reduces maintenance costs
+• Assumed temperature results in reduced thrust and reduced EGT for takeoff which increases engine’s life and reduces maintenance costs

 Background info:

-- You would use this speed to gain altitude in the shortest distance (e.g. clear an obstacle)
+• You would use this speed to gain altitude in the shortest distance (e.g. if ATC instructs you to climb and be level by a certain waypoint)

 Background info:

-- For jet aircrafts, Vx is equal to the minimum drag speed
+• For jet aircraft, Vx is equal to the minimum drag speed

 What is Vy?